 Local Health Departments are members of the Wisconsin Association of Local Health Departments and Board (WALHDAB).
-WAHLDABS mission: is the statewide leader and voice for local governmental public health.
-The Health Officer became the Southern Region chair of WALHDAB.
+WALHDAB's mission: is the statewide leader and voice for local governmental public health.
 The health officer attends the state WALHDAB committee meetings to discuss what issues will be brought forward to the legislator.
 In addition, education is provided to legislators at quarterly legislative breakfast events.

 Local Health Departments are required to periodically conduct a Community Health Needs Assessment (DHS Chapter 140.04).
-The needs assessment was completed in 2015 and the three priorities are Mental Health, Obesity, and Access to Dental Care.
+The needs assessment was completed in 2015, in collaboration with St Clare Hospital, Reedsburg Area Medical Center, and Sauk Prairie Health.
+The three priorities identified are Mental Health, Obesity, and Access to Dental Care.
 Upon completion of the Needs Assessment the Sauk County Health and Wellness Coalition developed a Community Health Improvement Plan and identified 3 goals.